XinyueZhang831/Upload_tfjs_model_streaming/README.md

   Open "testing2.html" and test.

-  If model is loaded correctly and yut catched the target word, the background of the word shoud turn to green
+  If model is loaded correctly and catched the target word, the background of the word should turn to green.